 The design of the quad-copter is broken down into several main components.
 Each component has its own purposes and is vital for the overall performance for the quad-copter.
 The iPhone is important for the design of the copter for it gives the user the control to fly the copter and see where the copter is and heading without always having being in the direct line of sight of the quad-copter.
 The Wi-Fi transceiver chip on the quad-copter is an integral part of the copter.
 It is responsible for connecting to the IPhone interface and receiving and transmitting the necessary information through the wireless connection.
 The transceiver chip must make sure that the data coming through between the two, IPhone and copter, be is genuine and in the correct format so that the copter does not lost control from the user or that an incorrect signal be sent and send the copter in the wrong direction.
 The back bone of the design is the processor on board of the quad-copter.
 All the data from the system will be sent to the processor so it can interpret the data and spit out the necessary information.
 This receives the information that’s coming from the iPhone through the wireless chip.
 It also receives information coming from the IMU and the camera module located on the quad-copter.
 And lastly it receives information coming from the power sensors from the battery and the motor controllers.
 The processor must process all of this data and then in very timely manner output information going to the IPhone through the wireless transceiver chip and send the necessary power regulations to the motor controllers.
 The IMU is another important part of the design for it must be able to locate where the quad-copter is located in relation to its last position and figure out if it is upside down or has moved since its last update.
 The IMU make sure the copter stays steady and does not wobble.
 It sends all of the information that it gathers on over to the processor.
-The camera module on the quad-copter is one of the most important features from the user’s interface aspect for it allows the user to see the copter without having to be in direct line of sight.
-The camera has its own image processing unit (IPU) to process the image that is coming from the sensor and put the video into the mp4 that the group needs for the iPhone movie player class.
 The last part of the design is the motors and motor controller.
 This part of the copter is important for the entire design for it is what actually gives the copter its ability to fly.
 The motor controller takes in the outputs from the processor and changes the motor speeds for each motor according to the data that the processor fed to it.
 The motors in turn then change according to the outputs from the motor controller.